A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Test-Time Graph OOD Adaptation

-\textbf{Self-supervised Adaptation.} In this technique, task-related information is encoded into the pre-trained model, and subsequently, an unsupervised fine-tuning task on the target graph is followed.
-However, a major challenge arises during this unsupervised task: the model may lose its discriminative ability for the primary task or potentially learn irrelevant information.
+\textbf{Self-supervised Adaptation.} In this technique, task-related information is first encoded into the pre-trained model, followed by an unsupervised fine-tuning task on the target graph.
+However, a major challenge arises during this unsupervised phase: the model may lose its discriminative ability for the primary task or potentially learn irrelevant information.
 To address this issue, various techniques have been proposed to retain the model's discriminative power.
 SOGA \cite{Mao2021SourceFU} and GAPGC \cite{Chen2022GraphTTATT} employ information-based design strategies while GT3 \cite{Wang2022TestTimeTF} tackles the challenge by intentional architecture design and additional regularization constraints.
-In SOGA, Mao et al.~\cite{Mao2021SourceFU} utilized a loss that maximizes the mutual information between the inputs and outputs of the model to enhance the discriminatory power, whereas GAPGC \cite{Chen2022GraphTTATT} employs an adversarial pseudo-group contrast strategy to tackle over-confidence bias and mitigate the risk of capturing redundant information, which has a lower bound guarantee of the information relevant to the main task from the information bottleneck perspective.
-On the other hand, GT3 \cite{Wang2022TestTimeTF} structures the model to include two branches that share initial layers: a main task (classification) branch and a self-supervised branch, and only the self-supervised branch is tuned during test time so that the discriminative ability in the main-task branch can be maintained.
-Additionally, it also integrates additional regularization constraints between training and test output embeddings, hence enforcing their statistical similarity and avoiding substantial fluctuations.
+SOGA, employs a loss function that maximizes the mutual information between the inputs and outputs of the model to enhance the discriminatory power.
+GAPGC \cite{Chen2022GraphTTATT} employs an adversarial pseudo-group contrast strategy to tackle over-confidence bias and mitigate the risk of capturing redundant information, which has a lower bound guarantee of the information relevant to the main task from the information bottleneck perspective.
+On the other hand, GT3 \cite{Wang2022TestTimeTF} structures the model to include two branches that share initial layers: a main task (classification) branch and a self-supervised branchDuring test time, only the self-supervised branch is fine-tuned, ensuring that the discriminative ability of the main-task branch is preserved.
+Additionally, GT3 integrates additional regularization constraints between training and test-time output embeddings, hence enforcing their statistical similarity and avoiding substantial deviations.

-Other relevant studies, such as GTOT-Tuning \cite{Zhang2022FineTuningGN}, which transfers knowledge across tasks during test time, and GraphGLOW \cite{Zhao2023GraphGLOWUA}, which incorporates sharable components directly into the model, also provide valuable insights into addressing distribution shifts during test-time adaptation.
+Other relevant studies, such as GTOT-Tuning \cite{Zhang2022FineTuningGN}, which focuses on transferring knowledge across tasks, and GraphGLOW \cite{Zhao2023GraphGLOWUA}, which incorporates sharable components directly into the model, also provide valuable insights into addressing distribution shifts during test-time adaptation.